tembo-io/website/blog/2023-09-14-four-types-of-extensions/index.md

 :::info
 **What to do when an extension requires load:**

-Extensions that **require `LOAD`: true** can always be configured in `shared_preload_libraries`, but this configuration requires a restart to take effect.
+Extensions that **requires `LOAD`: true** can always be configured in `shared_preload_libraries`, but this configuration requires a restart to take effect.
 Some extensions can be loaded without a restart using `LOAD` directly, but in this case it's usually better to use the `session_preload_libraries` configuration, and [reload the Postgres configuration](https://pgpedia.info/p/pg_reload_conf.html) with `SELECT pg_reload_conf();`.
 You should run `LOAD` directly when you are intentionally loading for only the current connection.
 :::

 ### CREATE EXTENSION